tt-design-studio/psu-mac-se/README.md

 ### Board version 0.4

-This version added a pluggable terminal for the ASTEC version of the power supply
+This version added a pluggable terminal for the ASTEC version of the power supply.
+The project links do not include the LED (D1) and the resistor (R1).

 Phoenix Contact - Qty 1: P/N 1755749 and Qty 1: P/N 1757022